 As Hilaire Belloc points out, the notion of ‘nations’ came much later in history.
-There was the Christendom, and then there were the pagan, the un-civilized, the barbarians – the yet-to-be-redeemed.
-We were then a long way yet from Rousseau’s imaginary dreams of noble savages as the ideal of Man.
+There was Christendom, outside of which was the darkness of the pagan world, the un-civilized, the barbarians, the yet-to-be-redeemed.
+We were then a long way yet from Rousseau’s imaginary dreams of the ‘noble savage’.

 Also, there were no ‘denominations’ of Christians; just Catholics and the one, true Church, governed by the Bishop of Rome.
 As Newman discovered in his own historical research, England’s Anglicanism, the imaginary via media, did not come to be until after Henry VIII, its progenitor; as the Oratorian put it, to delve into history is to cease to be a Protestant.
 England was Catholic, and much of that is owed to Augustine of Canterbury.